“Breathe: To pause. To make space. To collect your thoughts. To remember. To face the next moment. To choose.”

 One of the useful aspects of autopilot is that it helps us automate the everyday, mundane, routine parts of our life so we can focus on getting shit done: Your morning routine at home, how you start your day at work, the route you take to buy a coffee or pick up lunch, where you sit during weekly meetings, even your commute often happen on autopilot, which frees up bandwidth for more important things, and decreases stress.

-4 months ago, all those autopilot functions shut down.
+When lockdown began, all those autopilot functions shut down.
 They vanished.
 Why?
 Because we had to get fully present to everything that had changed, and you can’t do that on autopilot.
 Think about that.
 The simplest, routine parts of your day suddenly required your full bandwidth.

 - The kids were home from school.